orstavik/JoiEvents/docs/1e_nativeEventCascades/10_WhatIs_submit_event.md

 *One* of these methods, calling `.submit()` from a script, does *not* trigger a `submit` event.
 The three other methods will all dispatch a `submit` event *before* the form is submitted.
 The difference between `submit()` and `requestSubmit()` will be described in more detail later.

 The `submit` event is `cancelable`.
-This means that calling `.preventDefault()` will stop the form from being submitted to the server and the browser from navigating out of the document.
+This means that calling `.preventDefault()` on it will stop the form from being submitted to the server and the browser from navigating out of the document.

 ## Demo: Four ways to `submit`